 Say: Earth is part of a neighborhood in the sky called the solar system.
-In this neighborhood there are the sun and eight planets.
+In this neighborhood are the sun and eight planets.
 The sun is in the middle of our solar system.
-What does the sun do for us?
-Right, it gives us heat and light.
 The eight planets travel around the sun.
 Let's create our solar system right here!